In this tutorial, we are going to learn a very important topic of how to find XPath in the Chrome browser.

 Step1: Right-click on element (First name) and click on the inspect option as shown in the below screenshot.

 Step 2: Now you will see HTML code in the blue strip for element “First name”.
-Press ctrl+F to enable DOM searching in the panel as shown in below screenshot.
+Press ctrl+F to enable DOM searching in the panel as shown below screenshot.

 Step 3: Follow the basic format to write XPath of any element.
 The syntax to write XPath is as follows: